Rune Factory Frontier

-is a 2008 role-playing simulation game developed by Neverland and published by Marvelous Entertainment in Japan, Xseed Games in North America, and Rising Star Games in Europe for the Wii.
+is a 2008 role-playing simulation game developed by Neverland for the Wii.
 It is a spin-off in the Rune Factory series.

 Plot

 Frontier takes place sometime after the events of Rune Factory: A Fantasy Harvest Moon.
 It begins with Raguna searching for Mist, who has moved to a new town because someone is calling to her in her dreams.
 Raguna moves into the town as well, living in the house next to her with a field.
 Then Raguna finds out that the whale island in the sky is in danger of falling on the town.
 Somehow Mist and another girl named Iris's fates are tied with the whale's.
 He then starts to fight monsters in the dungeons and slowly make a living in Trampoli.
 After going through the dungeons, he soon finds something peculiar is happening.